moosensei/awesome-moodle/README.md

 - 🚀 [Latest Release (5.2)](https://download.moodle.org/releases/latest/) - Download the latest stable version of Moodle.
 - 📅 [Release Schedule & Roadmap](https://moodledev.io/general/releases) - Official schedule for upcoming Moodle releases, including major, minor, and LTS versions.
 - 🛡️ [LTS (Long-Term Support)](https://moodledev.io/general/releases) - Moodle provides LTS versions with extended security support (3 years).
-The current LTS is **Moodle 4.5**, and the next will be **Moodle 5.3**.
+The current LTS is **Moodle 4.5**, and the next will be **Moodle 5.3** (expected October 2026).
 - 📚 [Release Notes](https://docs.moodle.org/dev/Release_notes) - Detailed information about what's new in each Moodle release, including new features, improvements, and bug fixes.
 - 🆕 [What's New in Moodle 5.0](https://moodledev.io/general/releases/5.0) - Moodle 5.0 (April 2025) introduced the expanded AI subsystem with Ollama support, SMS notifications, shared question banks, Bootstrap 5, and major accessibility improvements including WCAG 2.2 compliance.
 - 🆕 [What's New in Moodle 5.1](https://moodledev.io/general/releases/5.1) - Moodle 5.1 (October 2025) introduced the new `/public` directory structure, a routing engine for cleaner URLs, the DeepSeek AI provider, a redesigned activity chooser, and a new centralized course overview page.
-- 🆕 [What's New in Moodle 5.2](https://moodledev.io/general/releases/5.2) - Moodle 5.2 (April 2026) continues the modernization of the platform with further AI enhancements, performance improvements, and developer-facing API updates.
+- 🆕 [What's New in Moodle 5.2](https://moodledev.io/general/releases/5.2) - Moodle 5.2 (April 2026) continues the modernization of the platform with Gemini AI and Amazon Bedrock integrated into core, multiple markers for assignments, a refreshed dashboard and login experience, React foundations in core, Moodle Design System integration, Composer installation support, and OpenTelemetry tracing support.

 [🔝 Back to top](#-contents)